ankithakannad/BridgeUP_Climate_Guardians_GitHub/Research_Plan.md

 - [ ] Examine long-term trends in SST using rolling mean
 - [ ] Correlate SST with the NAO Index

-### Visualize Data*
+### Visualize Data
+**For all your contour plots, make sure add a colorbar and label your x-axis, y-axis and colorbar**
 - [X] Contour plot of mean SST
 - [ ] Animated contour plot of SST during strong and weak NAO events
 - [ ] Contour plot of SST correlated with the NAO index

-* For all your contour plots, make sure add a colorbar and label your x-axis, y-axis and colorbar.